Ask the experts: paywalls, subscription and SEO

 In my view, paywalls that only offer ‘lead-in’ content to Google generally perform worse than paywalls that allow Google full access to all article content.

-You could also consider putting the full article text in the structured in the HTML source code on the web page – it would still be hidden to users on the front end, but Google will be able to find it in the HTML source code.
+You could also consider putting the full article text in the structured data in the HTML source code on the web page – it would still be hidden to users on the front end, but Google will be able to find it in the HTML source code.
 Very tech savvy users might be able to extract article content from that, but it throws up a much higher barrier for most.

 Barry wrote about this in more detail in his newsletter, SEO for Google News